CASE MANAGEMENT ASSOCIATE SUPERVISOR JOB DESCRIPTION

 - Master’s Degree in Social Work or other related fields.

-- Minimum of five (5) years of case management experience, with children and families is preferred.
+- Minimum of three (3) years of case management experience, with children and families.

 - Completion of the State of Missouri’s “BASIC” foster care training program for Children’s Division.

-- Knowledgeable in the child welfare field, abuse and neglect experience preferred.
+- Knowledgeable in the child welfare field, abuse and neglect experience required.